 It's generally good to prioritise proper food in addition to supplements, as it offers more nutrients.
 I feel confident in recommending Tailwind, and Clif Bar (Builders or Nut Butter) is a great choice, having tried and tested them myself.
 They're not too heavy on the stomach, but keep me from feeling hungry straight after if I haven't had time to prepare food, or if it's been a late training session.

-This is often an area which is neglected, therefore the next day when we wake up, stiff sore and fatigued muscles greet us!
-This is easily prevented.
+This is often an area that is neglected, therefore the next day when we wake up stiff, sore and fatigued muscles greet us!
+This is easily preventable.
 We all stretch when we warm up, so why do most of us choose not to after?
-From a personal point of view I'd say strectching and cooling down after exercise is even more important than the warm up.
+From a personal point of view I'd say, stretching and cooling down after exercise is even more important than the warm up.